 Preheat the oven to 375 F. Line a baking sheet with parchment paper.
 I used a Vitamix blender but a good food processor would work.
 Add the chickpeas, maple syrup and vanilla, blend until mostly smooth, you will need to use your tamper if using a Vitmix and scrap the sides a couple of time.
 Add the coconut sugar, oat flour, salt (if using), baking powder and vinegar.
 Blend until a smooth cookie batter appears before your eyes.
 Add the chocolate chips and pulse a couple of times just until incorporated.

 |Before baking after spreading slightly|

 Drop a heaping Tablespoon of dough on the lined baking sheet I use this mini scoop.
 Spread slightly with the back of a wet spoon or wet fingers, these don't really spread while baking.
 Bake until the edges are dry to the touch, about 18 to 20 minutes, this will depend greatly on your oven.
 Try not to over bake these, they will get tough.
 I check them after 18 mins, most of the time they are done.
-Cool slightly before serving, or burn your mouth of with a lava chocolate chip like I did!
-Make'em Enjoy them without guilt!
+Cool slightly before serving, or burn your mouth off with a lava chocolate chip like I did!
+Make'em and Enjoy them without guilt!
 MUCH LOVE ~ Des!

 |After baking to golden brown perfection and right before burning myself|